Regarding Silos, Writing and Coding Buffv2

 I have been evaluating how I use services on the internet for a while, particularly sites or services where I post interests or thoughts.
 One common theme for me since 2013 is that I have been reflecting on how to reclaim services that required me to be within a silo.
 Part of the reason I stopped blogging is that I did not realize how cathartic writing your thoughts out can be.
-I also just thought ideas and thoughts were open to a wider audience on social media, turns out this can be an annoying thing.
-My thinking was that there was little value to me writing on a blog no one will read.
+I also thought ideas and thoughts were open to a broader audience on social media; it turns out this can be annoying.
+I thought there was little value to me writing on a blog no one would read.

-While it may be true that mostly no one will read or maybe not want to read what I and others write, what we are writing is valuable, especially when it is gathered and collected by corporations that are using it to sell products and ideas to you.
-A return to blogging is my way of reclaiming some of the processes that I outsourced to third-party platforms.
-I do not intend to leave those silos or walled gardens entirely, but I do intend to reduce use and dependence on them.
+While it may be true that mostly no one will read or maybe not want to read what I and others write, what we are writing is valuable, primarily when it is gathered and collected by corporations that are using it to sell products and ideas to you.
+A return to blogging is my way of reclaiming some of the processes I outsourced to third-party platforms.
+I do not intend to leave those silos or walled gardens entirely, but I intend to reduce their use and dependence.

-Twenty years ago when I first started to write slash blog on the web I was inspired at the time to learn to program in new languages to make my website better.
-First using Perl and then PHP so I could make the website interactive and publish without writing HTML.
-Today this blog is powered by PHP, a language I barely touch anymore unless I am repairing or rewriting something for the blog.
-When I was tweaking and writing the code powering this website I was often inspired to write blog posts.
-This inspiration was a good thing, I was coding and writing, which as previously mentioned felt cathartic.
+Twenty years ago, when I first started to write aka blog on the web, I was inspired to learn to program in new languages to make my website better.
+First, I used Perl and then PHP to make the website interactive and publish without writing HTML.
+At the time of writing this post, the blog is powered by PHP, a language I barely touch unless I am repairing or rewriting something for the blog.
+When I was tweaking and writing the code powering this website, I was often inspired to write blog posts.
+This inspiration was a good thing; I was coding and writing, which, as previously mentioned, felt cathartic.

-I feel the code behind the website is good enough for me and the security is pretty solid, but I have also been interested in toying with a static site generator which would leave nothing for nefarious characters to hack at, with the database and php code being gone.
-I have coded using Python over the years in my day job as well as a hobby, making it far easier to keep current than with a language I only use maintaining something I first started writing over ten years ago.
-There are also far more tools and formats available that have become more mature now than when I originally coded the programs behind this blog.
+I feel the code behind the website is good enough for me, and the security is pretty solid.
+Still, I have also been interested in toying with a static site generator that would leave nothing for nefarious characters to hack at, with the database and PHP code being gone.
+I have coded using Python over the years in my day job.
+As a hobby, making it far easier to keep current than with a language I only use, maintaining something I first started writing over ten years ago.
+There are also far more tools and formats available that had become more mature now than when I originally coded the programs behind this blog.

-I could just use Jekyll or something related but that is not how I operate, I enjoy building the tool on my own.
-I have been working on a conversion program for my posts and the actual SSG itself.
-I was going to wait until I had everything fully coded, but have decided that I will probably deploy the new Buffv2 in the next few weeks.
-At the same time I will definitely be archiving the code powering this website, parts were started in 2001, although I would guess that all of it was rewritten at various points to be more secure and because I discovered better ways to do things.
+I could use Jekyll or something related, but that is not how I operate; I enjoy building the tool on my own.
+I have been working on a conversion program for my posts and the SSG itself.
+I was going to wait until I had everything fully coded, but I have decided that I will probably deploy the new Buffv2 in the next few weeks.
+At the same time, I will be archiving the code powering this website; parts were started in 2001, although I would guess that all of it was rewritten at various points to be more secure and because I discovered better ways to do things.